paradoxical-autumn/quoter/README.md

 We don't need to compile it.
 The command I use to run it is `python3 -OO main.py` *(the `-OO` flag does some optimisation)*

+## disclaimer
+this code is an absolute mess as ive been working on it for years and never deleted unused features, just commented them out.

+also, since it was only me working on it, i didn't add many comments.